 Pertaining to an aircraft, especially an airship, that derives its lift from the buoyancy of surrounding air rather than from aerodynamic motion.

-Africa ASAP harnesses airship, solar, fuel cell, and communication technologies to provide an elegant, cost-effective means of achieving real-time monitoring at vast and often remote landscape scales.
+Africa ASAP harnesses airship, solar, fuel cell, and communication technologies to provide a cost-effective means of achieving real-time monitoring at vast and often remote landscape scales.

 THE RIGHT TOOL FOR THE JOB